chenmargalit/Basicsc-to-SOTA/README.md

-Computer Vision - Basics to STOA - everything needed to build a STOA architecture (Xresnet) from scratch on a computer vision task.
+Computer Vision - Basics to SOTA - everything needed to build a SOTA architecture (Xresnet) from scratch on a computer vision task.

 Project incldues: